-Enter the distance between the inner edges of the rib cage at the point of maximum deformity and the width of the chest at the same level into the calculator to determine the Haller Index.
+Enter the internal transverse diameter (inside the rib cage, left-to-right) and the minimum anteroposterior (AP) distance from the posterior sternum to the anterior spine (vertebral body) at the same level into the calculator to determine the Haller Index.
 This calculator can also evaluate any of the variables given the others are known.

 Haller Index Formula